Long lines form for Lantern Festival delicacy

 In Shanghai, people waited for hours on Thursday to buy the festive dumpling that is made of boiled glutinous rice balls with stuffing.
 The delicacy is called tangyuan in the south.

-At noon, outside the Meixin restaurant, one of local residents' favorites, people were waiting in a 20-meter line for the takeaway dumplings.
+At noon, outside the Meixin restaurant, a local favorite, people were waiting in a 20-meter line for the takeaway dumplings.

 "We sell about 100,000 tangyuan every day as the Lantern Festival draws near," said Xue Qiyong, the restaurant's manager.